JennRoss156/workshop-astra-tik-tok/README.md

 So now, any time we want to perform operations on our data, we will reference this method `getCollection`, and use the Document API from Stargate to do so.

 ✅ Now that we have locally deployed our TikTok app, let's take a look at this in our database.
-Head to your [Astra DB dashboard](astra.datastax.com) and click the `Connect` button next to your database ('tiktok_workshop_db').
+Head to your [Astra DB dashboard](astra.datastax.com) and click the `Connect` button next to your database ('workshops').

 ![db_connect](./tutorial/images/db_connect.png?raw=true)